amarinkovic/imgsort/README.md

 mvn clean install -Pnative
 ```

+## Motivation

+This tool was made to cope with the issue of having photos of a single event (i.e. road trip, birthday etc.) comming from various sources.
+Photos are all names using different naming convention and not easy to view in chronologycal order.
+What this tool does is reads the EXIF information of when the photo was actally taken, if any, otherwise uses a file created timestamp to name the files in chronologycal sequence.

 ## Usage instructions

 Add natively compiled binary from `target` folder to your path and run it like this: